Issues in higher education in the United States: Research findings

 Gainful employment is a concept that ties college attainment with improved job opportunities.
 In 2010, the Obama Administration began enacting gainful employment policies that required career colleges to maintain transparency and accountability about their effectiveness, and tied federal Title IV funding with gainful employment performance.
 Under Department of Education Secretary Betsy DeVos, these policies have been unraveled, partly because they did not apply to non-profit and public colleges.

 They have been replaced by the Department of Education's College Scorecard, which enables students to see the socio-economic diversity, SAT/ACT scores, graduation rates, and average earnings and debt of graduates at all colleges.

 PayScale's analysis of schools and return on investment shows that a number of schools have a negative ROI.
 PayScale also offers analysis of College ROI by career path.

 In 2018, the Urban Institute published a report on college ROI, noting that "Although higher education pays off for many, the exact returns for an individual are highly uncertain and evolve over time."
 The report added that factors include "the cost of higher education after grants; the length of time in school and the likelihood of certificate or degree completion; the earnings returns from a given level of degree, major, or institution; the student's demographic background; and local economic conditions."

 College majors sorted by employment rates, wages and graduate degrees

-Below is a table of college majors which can be sorted by various criteria.
-The data are from the Federal Reserve Bank of New York, the United States Census Bureau, and the American Community Survey.
-Note: The unemployment, underemployment and early career figures are for recent college graduates (less than 28 years of age).
+The table below lists data on the unemployment, underemployment, median wages, and graduate degrees of various fields of study, as reported by the Federal Reserve Bank of New York, the United States Census Bureau, and the American Community Survey, as of 2021.
+The unemployment, underemployment and early career figures are for recent college graduates (less than 28 years of age).

 Socioeconomic status

 Socioeconomic status can play a significant role in an individual's enrollment, performance, and completion of their college degree and pursuit of higher education.

-Children with parents in the top 1% of the income distribution are 77 times more likely to attend an elite college or university than children with parents in the bottom 20% of the income distribution.
+Children with parents in the top 1% of the income distribution are 77 times more likely to attend an elite college or university than children with parents in the bottom 20% of the income distribution, according to a 2018 study.